IUPAC/WFChemCookbook/_sources/standards/std_unique_identifiers.md

 Quantity, Units, Dimensions and Datatypes specification ([QUDT](https://www.qudt.org/doc/DOC_VOCAB-QUANTITY-KINDS.html)) that was originally developed for NASA.

-## Unique identifiers for units of measurement
+## Unique Identifiers for Units of Measurement
 As above, the best place to go for the unique identification of units of measure is the [QUDT](https://www.qudt.org/doc/DOC_VOCAB-UNITS.html) specification.
 The string representation of each unit of measurement is formatted in accordance with a